 If You Think Your Bike Was Removed

 Every year a number of bicycles get removed from bike racks and stored in Spooner when the racks are moved by university staff.
-If you feel that your bicycle was removed from the racks, please contact Grant Langon, the Resident Director in West Hall, to set up a time to discuss your situation since the desk personnel are unable to investigate or give access to bike storage.
-Grant may be reached at email@example.com or 227-2821.
+If you feel that your bicycle was removed from the racks, please contact Grant Langdon, the Resident Director in West Hall, to set up a time to discuss your situation since the desk personnel are unable to investigate or give access to bike storage.
+Grant may be reached at firstname.lastname@example.org or 227-2821.
 You will also need to bring your NMU ID in order to claim your bike if it is in fact stored in Spooner.
 There is a $25 charge if your bike needed to be removed and stored by university staff.

 Bicycles that are not claimed will be handled according to NMU's abandoned property procedures; typically held for 30 days before being disposed of.